sybrew/the-seo-framework/readme.txt

 	* TODO All front-end actions have been moved into a front-end action handler.
 		* This massively reduces the plugin memory heap size of this plugin on the back-end.
 	* The debug handlers no longer checks for function `__`, as it should already be present when The SEO Framework has been loaded.
-	/
-	* TODO The inpost metabox has been moved into a view file.
+	* The inpost metabox has been moved into a view file.
 		* This reduces memory usage on non-post edit pages.
-	/
-	* TODO The taxonomy and terms options output has been moved into a view file.
+	* The taxonomy and terms options output has been moved into a view file.
 		* This reduces memory usage on non-term edit pages.
 	* Method `get_latest_post_id()` now uses WP_Query instead of a direct database call.
 	* WordPress' `is_ssl()` isn't cached.
 So now it has a cached counterpart: `the_seo_framework()->is_ssl()`.